-Professor Kersey has served as principal consecrator for bishops Charles Mugleston and Alistair Bate, both on 15 August 2007.
+John Kersey has served as principal consecrator for bishops Charles Mugleston and Alistair Bate, both on 15 August 2007.
 Bishop Mugleston continues to be in intercommunion, while Bishop Bate ceased to be in communion after 31 May 2011.
-In addition, Professor Kersey has assisted as a co-consecrator and given additional commissioning sub conditione to several bishops.
+In addition, John Kersey has assisted as a co-consecrator and given additional commissioning sub conditione to several bishops.